 What about more significant damage?
 What if you incur Alzheimer’s disease?
 Would you know it?
 How could you since the disease affects the fundamental ability to think?

 These problems arise because the brain is our primary (and only) method of thinking about things, including our brains themselves.
 If the brain gets damaged, how can it think about itself?
-If you sustain some brain damage resulting a loss of cognitive ability, how can you know it if that requires the brain to know and understand it?
+If you sustain some brain damage resulting in a loss of cognitive ability, how can you know it if that requires the brain to know and understand it?